chippyash/Math-Matrix/README.md

     $mI = $mA('Invert');
 </pre>

-*  MarkovRandomWalk - Given a Markov Chain repesented as a Numeric Matrix, randomly walk from a start row to a target row, returning a Row Vector Numeric Matrix of IntTypes:
+*  MarkovRandomWalk - Given a Markov Chain represented as a Numeric Matrix, randomly walk from a start row to a target row, returning a Row Vector Numeric Matrix of IntTypes:

 <pre>